cryogars/CryoPit/README.md

 To back the database up or share it with a technical collaborator who wants to query the whole dataset:

 1. Keep the active database on local disk for reasons mentioned above.
 2. Generate a backup copy of the live database.
 The steps below uses [VACUUM INTO](https://sqlite.org/lang_vacuum.html#vacuuminto).
 Other approaches such as the `SQLite Backup API` and the `sqlite3_rsync` program can also be used.
 You can read more [here](https://sqlite.org/backup.html).
+Depending on your preference, you could use any of the following options:

+  a. **Timestamped Backup**:

 ---